First Battle of Porto: Soult's invasion of Portugal

-After the Battle of Corunna, Napoleon ordered Marshal Nicolas Soult to invade Portugal from the north.
+After the Battle of Corunna, Napoleon ordered Marshal Jean-de-Dieu Soult to invade Portugal from the north.
 He was to seize Porto by 1 February and Lisbon by 10 February.
 Napoleon failed to take into account both the wretched condition and the roads or the fact that a full-scale guerrilla war had broken out in Northern Portugal and Spain.